RashmiJK/simple_github_search/presentation/2-ACR.md

 1. **Create a Registry**: Use the Azure portal, Azure CLI, or ARM templates to create a new container registry.
 2. **Push Images**: Use Docker commands to push your container images to the registry.
 3. **Pull Images**: Use Docker commands to pull your container images from the registry.
-4. **Integrate with AKS**: Configure your AKS cluster to use ACR for pulling container images.
+4. **Integrate with deployment target**: Once you store your image in ACR, it can be pulled to various deployment targets like Azure container apps, Azure container Instance, App service etc. In this exercise, we will see the image of the sample app deployed into Azure App services.

 ## Additional Resources